This article was last updated December, 2017.

 The key to this is awareness, and in order to drive this point home, we've decided to stick with the oh-so-applicable computer analogy.

 Imagine that you’re working on your computer when you notice it starts to take a little longer to process information, open new programs, and load web pages.
 It’s noticeably slower than it was this morning, and it definitely isn't performing as efficiently as when it was brand new.
-So, you decide to do a little basic troubleshooting.
+So, you decide to do some basic troubleshooting.

 You begin by exiting most of the programs you currently have open, but it doesn't help much.
 You double-click on Task Manager, and your eyes widen as you notice that there are many, many more applications running in the background than you were aware of.
 You give the list a once-over and realize that the majority of the programs weren't even initiated by you - they've been set to load automatically when your computer boots up.